Global Lie-Tresse theorem: Pseudogroup actions

-are smooth subbundles of $\pi_{k+1}$ and $\E_{k+1}\subset\E_k^{(1)}$. \end{enumerate}
+are smooth subbundles of $\pi_{k+1}$ and $\E^{k+1}\subset(\E^k)^{(1)}$. \end{enumerate}

-The higher prolongations are defined either by requiring the higher contact of $j_k(N)$ with $\E_k$ or inductively.
-We let $\E_{i+l}=\E_l^{(i)}$ and suppose the projections $\pi_{k+1,k}:\E_{k+1}\to\E_{k+l}$ are (affine) bundles for $k\ge l$ --- this is equivalent to formal integrability (compatibility) of the system $\E$ \cite{S$_2$,Go}.
+The higher prolongations are defined either by requiring the higher contact of $j_k(N)$ with $\E^k$ or inductively.
+We let $\E^{i+l}=(\E^l)^{(i)}$ and assume that the projections $\pi_{k+1,k}:\E^{k+1}\to\E^{k}$ are (affine) bundles for $k\ge l$ --- this is equivalent to formal integrability (compatibility) of the system $\E$ \cite{S$_2$,Go}.

-Consider a point $a_l\in\E_l$ with $a_i=\pi_{l,i}(a_l)$ for $i<l$.
+Consider a point $a_l\in\E^l$ with $a_i=\pi_{l,i}(a_l)$ for $i<l$.
 It determines the symbolic system $\{g_i\}_{i=0}^\infty$ by the formula